 So as we approach week 100 of working from home, I don’t know about you, but it’s feeling a little hard.
 I’ve spent more time in my home than I ever thought possible, which is fine, but when you think about it, the home now has a million uses.

-It has become my art studio, my home office, my gym, my breakfast, lunch and dinner hotspot, my chill out space, my photography studio, and everything in between!
+It has become my art studio, my home office, my gym, my breakfast, lunch and dinner hotspot, my chill out space, my photography and editing studio, and everything in between!

 With all of this time spent at home, myself and my partner have been struggling to separate work from pleasure.
 We’re both used to working from home, but those 2-3 days a week we would venture out to work, events or seeing family, boy did we enjoy them for the break it gave us.